 - (a) Freedom of Association - Students bring to the campus a variety of interests previously acquired and develop many new interests as members of the academic community.
-They should be free to organize and join associations to promote their common interests. - (1) The membership, policies, and actions of a Registered Organization and Registered Student Organization usually will be determined by the vote of only those persons who hold bona fide membership in the college or university community. - (2) Affiliation with an extramural organization should not of itself disqualify a student organization from institutional recognition. - (3) Registered Organizations and Registered Student Organizations are not required to have campus advisors.
+They should be free to organize and join associations to promote their common interests. - (1) The membership, policies, and actions of a Registered Organization (RO) and Registered Student Organization (RSO) usually will be determined by the vote of only those persons who hold bona fide membership in the college or university community. - (2) Affiliation with an extramural organization should not of itself disqualify a student organization from institutional recognition. - (3) Registered Organizations and Registered Student Organizations are not required to have campus advisors.
 However, if they chose to have one, each organization should be free to choose its own adviser, and institutional recognition should not be withheld or withdrawn solely because of the inability of a student organization to secure an adviser.
 Campus advisers may advise organizations in the exercise of responsibility, but they should not have the authority to control the policy of such organizations.
-University Student Organizations are required to have a faculty or staff advisor who is a full-time employee of the university.
+University Student Organizations (USO) are required to have a faculty or staff advisor who is a full-time employee of the university.
 The USO may choose their advisor unless one is assigned to the organization as a part of their responsibilities of employment.
-The advisor should not have authority to control the policy and activities of the organizations, except as it relates to compliance with university policies. - (4) The name(s) and address(es) of an agent or agents, and/or officers of a Registered Organization, Registered Student Organization or University Student Organization, are required as a condition of registration. - (5) Campus organizations, including those affiliated with an extramural organization, shall not discriminate against a member or prospective member on the basis of race, color, religion, sex, national origin, ancestry, age, marital status, disability, sexual orientation including gender identity, unfavorable discharge from the military or status as a protected veteran and will comply with all federal and state nondiscrimination, laws, orders and regulations, except as specifically exempted by law.
+The advisor should not have authority to control the policy and activities of the organizations, except as it relates to compliance with university policies. - (4) The name(s) and address(es) of an agent or agents, and/or officers of a Registered Organization, Registered Student Organization or University Student Organization, are required as a condition of registration. - (5) Campus organizations, including those affiliated with an extramural organization, shall not discriminate in the selection of its members or in the access to its programs, services, and activities on the basis of race, color, religion, sex, national origin, ancestry, age, marital status, disability, sexual orientation including gender identity, unfavorable discharge from the military or status as a protected veteran and will comply with all applicable federal and state nondiscrimination, laws, orders and regulations, except as specifically exempted by law.